LeeXGreen/cv/cv.md

 Lead developer on the Infrastructure team, reporting to the CTO.
 Team responsibilites include architecture, performance/scaling, code quality.
 Respond to production issues, regardless of the originating team.

+Lead developer on many high-priority projects:
+  - Migrating to HTTPS
+  - Several Ruby / Rails upgrades
+  - Porting from JRuby to MRI
+  - Migrating from hosting provider to AWS

+Created a biweekly backend developer meeting focusing on information sharing and professional development.
+Operated a weekly "lunch and learn" lecture series -- conference recaps, team updates, technical talks -- including scheduling speakers, helping with talk creation

 **Principal** `2014 - Present`
 *Lee Green Consulting* `Austin, Texas`